GatlenCulp/Desktop-Goose-Payload/README.md

 ### FlipperZero Install

-Copy `/ducky-scripts/mac-desktop-goose.txt` onto your FlipperZero's SD card by downloading qFlipper, going to `SD Card/badusb`, and copying the text file over.
+Copy `./ducky-scripts/mac-desktop-goose.txt` onto your FlipperZero's SD card by downloading qFlipper, going to `SD Card/badusb`, and copying the text file over.

 Then run the ducky script as you would any other.

+### Contributing

+Tests are made with Bash Automated Testing System (BATS) can be found in `./tests/test_payload.bats`.

+### Thanks

+Thanks to samperson who made [Desktop Goose](https://samperson.itch.io/desktop-goose)